Social Anxiety Therapy in San Jose

 CBT helps you spot these traps, challenge them, and gradually build more balanced ways of thinking.
 Through tools like social skills training, reducing safety behaviors, and guided exposure to feared situations, you gain the confidence to handle social interactions with greater ease.

-Schema Therapy for Social Anxiety
+What is Schema Therapy for Social Anxiety?

 Schema Therapy goes deeper by looking at lifelong patterns of self-beliefs that often underlie social anxiety.
 These schemas usually start in childhood and can silently shape how you feel and behave in social situations.